 Do you ever open your least favorite client’s email, read it while filling up with rage, close the email and then stew about it the rest of the day (without ever responding)?
 Do you wonder if you’re being too direct?
 Or not direct enough?

-What you need are some professional business email templates for getting sales and referrals, asking for freebies, and dealing with unprofessional communications.
+What you need are some business email templates you can use to get sales and referrals, ask for freebies and deal with unprofessional communications.
 While your personal style will vary, it’s nice to have examples to build on.

 Here are six email templates to tackle problems like a boss.